ESCOMP/mizuRoute/docs/source/users_guide/lake.rst

 The Döll formulation links the outflow from the lake to the ratio of active storage to maximum active storage through a power function.

-.. list-table:: Doll lake model control keys in the network topology file
+.. list-table:: Doll lake model control keys for variables in the network topology file
    :widths: 20 20 15 15 15 15 30
    :header-rows: 1
    :name: lake-doll-parameters